Elada - Bilgin Yachts Motor Yacht

 Motor Yacht

-Elada is a custom motor yacht launched in 2007 by Bilgin Yachts, in Turkey and most recently refitted in 2010.
+Elada is a custom motor yacht launched in 2014 by Bilgin Yachts, in Turkey.

 Design